 The fate of his mother haunts him.
 Eventually, he abandons his official duties in order to find Shmi.
 She’d actually been freed from slavery by a moisture farmer, but tragically, before Anakin got there, Tusken raiders had kidnapped her.

 When he finds her, she’s in a bad state, and dies in his arms.
 In retaliation, he kills the Tusken tribe, a move that shatters him emotionally.
-Later, amid the Clone Wars, he has visions of Amidala dying, something that Lord Palpatine manipulates in Revenge of the Sith by hinting that the powers of the dark side can preserve life.
+Later, amid the Clone Wars, he has visions of Amidala dying, something that Emperor Palpatine manipulates in Revenge of the Sith by hinting that the powers of the dark side can preserve life.

 It works, and Anakin betrays Mace Windu by defecting to the Sith, making his own fulfilling his own prophecy.
 He’s dubbed Darth Vader, and as part of Order 66, kills all the Jedi younglings in a galaxy-wide eradication.
 Obi-Wan and Padmé find him on Mustafar, a planet covered in molten rock.
 They plead with him, but it’s no use.

 In the ensuing lightsaber duel, Obi-Wan outdoes his former padawan, in one of the most emotive moments in the entire franchise.
 Anakin, now missing some limbs, cries out in pain and anger as fire consumes him, while Obi-Wan and Padmé eventually leave.
-She gives birth to twins in secret, and Yoda and Obi-Wan decide to separate them to hide from the Empire.
+She gives birth to twins in secret, and Yoda and Obi-Wan decide to separate them to hide from the Galactic Empire.

 Midi-what-ians?
 The best fantasy movies